almost/through2-concurrent/README.md

 the order they started in if the transform functions take different amounts of time).

-Build using [through2](https://github.com/rvagg/through2) and has the same API with the addition of a `maxConcurrency` option.
+Built using [through2](https://github.com/rvagg/through2) and has the same API with the addition of a `maxConcurrency` option.

 Non-`objectMode` streams are supported for completeness but I'm not